keshavjha123/PortCastAssignment/README.md

 A high-performance REST API for fetching, storing, and analyzing text paragraphs with full-text search capabilities using FastAPI, PostgreSQL, and async/await patterns.

+### Viewing the Application

+You can explore the API documentation interactively or access the deployed frontend:

+- **API Docs**: Visit [http://localhost:8000/docs](http://localhost:8000/docs) for the Swagger UI.
+- **Web Frontend**: Access the live client at [https://port-cast-front-end.vercel.app/](https://port-cast-front-end.vercel.app/)

 ## 🏗️ System Architecture

 ### Technology Stack